 |Olympus E-450||Four Thirds||10.0||3648||2736||none||21.5||10.5||512||56|

 Many modern cameras cannot only take still pictures, but also record videos.
 The E-PL2 indeed provides for movie recording, while the 1000D does not.
 The highest resolution format that the E-PL2 can use is 720/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the 1000D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL2 relies on live view and the rear LCD for framing.
 That said, the E-PL2 can be equipped with an optional viewfinder – the VF-2.
 The following table reports on some other key feature differences and similarities of the Canon 1000D, the Olympus E-PL2, and comparable cameras.

 One feature that differentiates the E-PL2 and the 1000D is in-body image stabilization (IBIS).
-The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the 1000D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL2 reduces the risk of handshake-induced blur with all attached lenses, while the 1000D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the 1000D and the E-PL2 write their files to SDHC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Olympus PEN E-PL2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.